joaoprvictor/linguisticAnalysisSuicideLetters/README.md

-# Linguistic Analysis of SuicideLetters
+# Linguistic Analysis of Suicide Letters
 Lexical and corpus linguistic analysis of suicide letters in English